 Geared Tuners

 The Geared Tuners generally use two gears.
-Each gear holds the ukulele’s string to the amount of tightness which one may desire.
+Each gear holds the ukulele’s string to the amount of tightness that one may desire.

 Geared Tuners are classified into two tuners, they are: